-This article is based largely on research conducted for a student presentation given in Professor Clint Francis’s Intellectual Property course during the Fall Semester of 2012
+This article is based on research conducted for a presentation given by Northwestern Law students in Professor Clint Francis’s Intellectual Capital Management course during the Summer Semester of 2013

 Authors: Elena Endrukaite, email@example.com, Northwestern Law J.D.
 2015, Stella Brown, firstname.lastname@example.org, Northwestern Law J.D.
 2014, Eric Puno, R-Puno2014@nlaw.northwestern.edu, Northwestern Law J.D.
 2015, Daniel Radke, D-Radke2015@nlaw.northwestern.edu, Northwestern Law J.D.
 2015

 In 2007 Jason Kilar saw an advantage to providing the standard methods of TV content delivery, while also giving customers complete control to choose what they wanted to watch among available content and when they wanted to watch it.
 His brainchild—Hulu—offered a centralized, all-in-one service without the cumbersome and expensive additional hardware and software, while generating no compatibility issues with current technologies.

 Yet, six years later, in 2013, Jason Kilar, Hulu’s CEO, Eric Feng, the Chief Technology Officer, the Vice President for Hulu International, Johanness Larcher resigned; Andy Forssell was appointed as the current CEO.

 Hulu was built to incorporate any content, and to enable user access anytime, anywhere and through any device.
 Because the technology industry is inherently non-linear, any new developments require strong flexibility to accommodate any future rapid change.
 Such flexibility of use makes Hulu’s platform particularly interesting.